 Education & Admissions

-J.D., J. Reuben Clark School of Law at Brigham Young University
+J.D., J. Reuben Clark Law School at Brigham Young University

 - Faculty Award for Meritorious Service and Distinguished Service